dontworryjohn/aws-bootcamp-cruddur-2023/journal/week10.md

-# Week 10 — CloudFormation Part 1
+# Week 10 — CloudFormation Part

+This week the team will be talking about Cloudformation.